Skip to main content

 How can I reduce my renewal payment shock?

 Options: shop the whole market (don't auto-renew — your bank's first offer is rarely best), extend amortization to lower the payment, switch to a lender with a lower rate (a transfer often has no penalty), or blend.
-We model each before your maturity date.
+Benchmark against today's renewal rates first.

 Should I switch lenders at renewal?

 Often yes.
 Renewal clients who shop save an average of 30-60 bps versus their bank's first offer.
 A straight transfer/switch at renewal usually has no penalty and may not even require the stress test at some lenders.
-See our renewal guide.
+Compare offers in the renewal calculator.

 When should I start my renewal?